ptitSeb/box86/docs/X86WINE.md

 sudo apt-get install cabextract -y
 ```

+If you have a desktop menu itm for wintricks, you may need to edit it to add the nobanner env var.
+Do so by edition `/usr/share/applications/winetricks.desktop` with your favorite text editor (not that you'll need `sudo` to save the file) and change from `Exec=winetricks --gui` to `Exec=env BOX86_NOBANNER=1 winetricks --gui`

 ## Example commands
 Here is an example of how we should run a winetricks command with box86:
 `BOX86_NOBANNER=1 winetricks -q corefonts vcrun2010 dotnet20sp1`